ErazeerHead04/rlac/_posts/2026-02-27-Assignment-1.md

 2. **Love and Lily intensify late.** The *late clustering* of “lily” and higher visibility of “love” near the later books is consistent with the series’ retroactive explanation strategy: Snape’s motivation becomes legible through a relational key (Lily) rather than through institutional role alone (professor/spymaster).
 3. **Dark and fear persist across books, but do not settle the moral question.** “dark” and “fear” appear broadly, which suggests they function as ambient genre vocabulary (war, threat, danger) rather than uniquely “Snape-coded” terms.

-So, is Snape portrayed as evil or good? **The distant-reading answer is: neither—at least not directly.** What the data supports is a different claim:
+So, is Snape portrayed as evil or good? **The distant-reading answer is: neither at least not directly.** What the data supports is a different claim:

 > Snape’s moral status is managed through *timing and adjacency*: early books allow “Snape” to circulate without explanatory anchors; later books increase the density of relational anchors (“lily,” “love”) that make a “good” interpretation narratively plausible.

 This is exactly where distant reading must be paired with interpretive discipline.
-Frequency and distribution show the *architecture of emphasis*, not the moral truth-value of a character.
+Frequency and distribution show the *architecture of emphasis*, not the moral truth value of a character.

 In the R section below, I make this more precise by measuring **words that occur near “Snape”** (a local context window) and comparing whether that neighborhood is more strongly weighted toward threat vocabulary (e.g., dark, fear) or relational vocabulary (e.g., love, lily) across canon vs fandom.